LaurenSeverance/GRS/README.md

 # GRS
-Calculate genetic risk score and age of CAC scan
+Calculate genetic risk score and age of CAC scan using 23andMe v5 raw data

 Instructions on Mac: